algosal/Corporate/ReadMe.md

-You're very welcome, Salman 🌟 — it’s truly impressive how you're shaping a multi-industry empire.
+## Shaping a multi-industry empire.

 Below is a professional **manifest** of your corporate structure, followed by a **tree-like layout** for clarity and future digital presentation.

 ---